Forever Farms provides long-term land security to area farmers and ranchers

 About Mountain Bounty Farm

 John Tecklin began Mountain Bounty Farm in 1997.
 Today, his farm is the largest supplier of organic vegetables in Nevada County.
-700 residents, from Tahoe to Penn Valley, subscribe to his community supported agriculture (CSA) farm to receive a weekly box of fresh vegetables.
+820 households, from Tahoe to Penn Valley, subscribe to his community supported agriculture (CSA) farm to receive a weekly box of fresh vegetables.
 His is the oldest and largest CSA in the Sierras.
 Mountain Bounty Farm is the second largest vegetable supplier to the BriarPatch Food Co-op in Grass Valley, and supplies a variety of other stores, restaurants, and farmer’s markets throughout the region.

 John and his crew grow all this food on just 18 acres spread over four properties.
 His largest acreage is on leased land located on Birchville Road, on the San Juan Ridge where he has farmed for 23 years.
 Over those years he has invested over $150,000 in infrastructure at this site, upgrading extensive irrigation, electrical, and fencing systems.
 Under John’s direction, a new generation of farmers is assuming leadership of the farm.
 The farm is now collaboratively run by a team of talented young farmers.

 In December of this year (2020), the lease on this land is up for renewal with no option for a long-term lease.
 A short-term lease is simply not compatible with an organic farming business of this scale.
 Significant ongoing investments are required to keep the soil fertile and the infrastructure functioning.
 To fulfill produce commitments to hundreds of customers, many of whom have paid in advance through a CSA subscription, requires stability in the cultivation process.
 Most importantly, to pass the farm on to the next generation of farmers, land security is critical.